neovim/neovim/runtime/indent/testdir/README.txt

 Before running the test, create a FILETYPE.ok file.
 You can leave it empty at first.

-Now run "make test".
+Now run "make test" from the parent directory.
 After Vim has done the indenting you will see a FILETYPE.fail file.
 This contains the actual result of indenting, and it's different from the FILETYPE.ok file.

 Check the contents of the FILETYPE.fail file.
 If it is perfectly OK, then rename it to overwrite the FILETYPE.ok file.
 If you now run "make test" again, the test will pass and create a FILETYPE.out file, which is identical to the FILETYPE.ok file.
+The FILETYPE.fail file will be deleted.

 If you try to run "make test" again you will notice that nothing happens, because the FILETYPE.out file already exists.
 Delete it, or do "make clean",